CatarinaPinheiro-datanalyst/SQL-project/README.md

-# SQL-project

-# 📊 SQL Sales Analysis
+# 📊 SQL Project- Sales Analysis

 ## 📌 About the Project
 This project performs an **SQL**-based analysis of sales data from the `df_orders` table.
 It includes revenue insights, top-performing products, regional sales distribution, and year-over-year growth trends.